OpenHFT/Chronicle-Map/spec/5-initialization.md

 Implementations must not wait until the Chronicle Map is ready indefinitely, after some finite number of failed checks, or some finite time elapsed since the start, the wait procedure must fail.

-> Indefinite wait is dead lock prone, if the concurrent process or thread doing the initialization
+> Indefinite wait is dead lock prone, if the thread doing the initialization fails itself.
-> fails itself.

 > The reference Java implementation checks until the Chronicle Map is ready for approximately 1
 > minute, then throws an exception.